 “But unto Cain and to his offering [God] had not respect.
 And Cain was very [angry], and his countenance fell”Genesis 4:5

 But the problem came when they actually presented their sacrifices to God.
 He accepted Abel’s offering but did not accept Cain’s, which he did not take well.
 “But unto Cain and to his offering [God] had not respect.
 And Cain was very [angry], and his countenance fell” (Genesis 4:5).
 Cain had felt that this was the right way to go, since his brother raised sheep and he tilled the ground.
 Why did God refuse Cain’s offering?
-And what was so special about his brother’s offering that Continue reading…
+And what was so special about his brother’s offering that… Click or tap here to continue reading…